In order to be eligible for membership, a candidate must:

 Twice a year, this informal evening event is held to allow students to learn more about the different chapters in the IGC.
 It also details the application process and rules of the organizations.

-For either joining period, the process begins by signing up on Campus Director, in which prospective students fill out an e-application that helps OFSL determine eligibility for joining.
-All interested students must register on Campus Director in order to be able to participate in any recruitment-related events.
+For spring recruitment, the process begins by signing up on Campus Director, in which prospective students fill out an e-application that helps OFSL determine eligibility for joining.
+All interested students must register on Campus Director by January 23rd in order to be able to participate in any recruitment-related events.

 Formal Recruitment, which is the larger of the two recruitment "seasons" on campus, begins with the IFC expo, where students can gain exposure to different organizations and ask questions of the members who are tabling at the event.

-The IFC Expo is followed by "Open Recruitment", in which any interested students are free to visit the chapter houses of each organization across three prescribed time slots.
+IFC "Open Recruitment", is the time in which any interested students are free to visit the chapter houses of each organization across three prescribed time slots.
 Events will often have sign-in sheets for your name and contact information, so that groups are able to contact you for an invitation to Closed Recruitment.

 This stage of the process is approximately a week long, and is similar to Open Recruitment, only events are now by invitation only.
 Common events include restaurant or sports outings, ice-skating, game nights, or visits to venues like the Penn Museum.
 Some chapters will hold events every night of the week, while others will just have one or two.
 In either case, it's a great way to get to know the brothers of the chapter, and learn more about their organization.